singularitti/MyJuliaPkgTemplates/templates/docs/src/developers/contributing.md

 ## How to build docs

-Usually, the up-to-state doc is available in [here](https://{{{USER}}}.github.io/{{{PKG}}}.jl/dev), but there are cases where users need to build the doc themselves.
+Usually, the up-to-state doc is available [here](https://{{{USER}}}.github.io/{{{PKG}}}.jl/dev), but there are cases where users need to build the doc themselves.